C-D-Lewis/blog.chrislewis.me.uk/posts/2013-07-21-Pebble-Watch-Face-SDK-7-ScrollLayers.md

 <!-- language="cpp" -->
 <pre><div class="code-block">
 char scrollText[] = "Pebble is the first watch built for the 21st century.
-It's infinitely customizable, with beautiful downloadable watchfaces and useful internet-connected apps.
+It is infinitely customizable, with beautiful downloadable watchfaces and useful internet-connected apps.
 Pebble connects to iPhone and Android smartphones using Bluetooth, alerting you with a silent vibration to incoming calls, emails and messages.
 While designing Pebble, we strove to create a minimalist yet fashionable product that seamlessly blends into everyday life.";
 </div></pre>

 You can use other Layer types, but this is good for simplicity.